Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: FaceCoT dataset: additional details

 \subsection{Statistics}

 Our FaceCoT dataset comprises two subsets—FaceCoT-Gold100K and FaceCoT-Silver982K—and encompasses living faces alongside 14 distinct spoofing attack types.
 Here, we present the relative proportions of types across the two datasets in Figure~\ref{fig:combined2} and report the exact sample counts for every category in both subsets in Table~\ref{number}.
-Examples of each attack category are illustrated in Figure~\ref{fig:all types}
+Examples of each attack category are illustrated in Figure~\ref{fig:all types}.
+For the annotation of FaceCoT-Gold100K, we used the GPT-4o API, incurring an average cost of approximately \$0.01 per image.
+To enable large-scale annotation at lower cost, we further trained a caption model via SFT and RL, which required 8 NVIDIA A100 GPUs for about one day, and subsequently employed this model to annotate FaceCoT-Silver982K at a total cost of roughly 288 GPU-hours.
+Finally, in the human refinement stage, six annotators manually cleaned and verified samples from both subsets over a period of three days.